Continentalism: United States

 Historically, the United States of America saw itself as a blossoming continental nation-state.
 Accordingly, the first governing body for the North American colonists was called the Continental Congress, which sought to receive delegates from across the British colonized areas of the continent, including the future Canadian provinces of Quebec and Nova Scotia.

 Continentalism in the United States was developed through the expeditions and experiences of frontier expansion on the American frontier.
 In the nineteenth century, the ideology of continentalism became internationalised by the growing concept of Manifest destiny, to create a belief amongst state and commercial leaders that the United States would help spread Western civilisation from Europe to the rest of the world.
 Between 1840–1898, American continentalism began to involve ideas on overseas expansion, which would go on to influence the imperialistic foreign policies of Roosevelt and McKinley.

-Early United States continentalism involved the gradual absorption of North American territory into the U.S. nation state.
-There were various struggles of independence and expansionism in the United States between 1776–1865, including American settlers battling indigenous natives and efforts to buy territory from European superpowers such as in the Louisiana purchase.
+Early United States continentalism involved the gradual absorption of North American territory into the U.S. There were various struggles of independence and expansionism in the United States between 1776–1865, including American settlers battling indigenous nations and efforts to buy territory from European imperial powers such as in the Louisiana purchase.
 American continentalism became an issue with global implications from the mid-nineteenth century as the United States grew as an economic and political power.
-Continental disputes with Canada were based on America vying for greater global economic power to challenge the British dominated marketplace, as they sought to retain commercial control of Canadian natural resources and agriculture.
+Continental disputes with Canada were based on America vying for greater global economic power to challenge the British dominated marketplace, as they sought commercial control of Canadian natural resources and agriculture.
 One benefit of the 1867 Alaska Purchase noted by Secretary of State William H. Seward was that it would make trade with the East easier, as he viewed that making America politically central would allow them to intercept European and Eastern trade effectively.
 This idea of using the geographic advantages of the North American continent to intercept trade was mimicked by non-state actors, such as Perry Collins in 1865 who attempted to create a telegraph line stretching from British Columbia to Alaska and Siberia.

 Continentalism was replaced by a more colonialist approach to American foreign policy in the 1901 Insular Cases.
-The Supreme Court rulings decreed that citizens from the newly acquired territory of the Spanish–American War did not have the constitution applied to them, however they were controlled by the U.S. judiciary.
-Within the United States, this led to a growth in Nationalism due to the ideological separation between the nation and new territory it was colonising.
+The Supreme Court rulings decreed that citizens from the newly acquired territory of the Spanish–American War did not have the constitution applied to them; however, they were controlled by the U.S. judiciary.
+Within the United States, this led to a growth in nationalism due to the ideological separation between the nation and new territory it was colonising.
 Most of the inhabitants of the United States, if not all, call themselves "Americans" as a demonym, and say America to refer to the country instead of the continents of North and South America.
 For a more extensive discussion over this polemical case, read the main article: Use of the word American.